 FIFA have launched many team-based camps.
 Here is the List of the Team Base Camps for the 2026 FIFA World Cup in the United States.

-Tournament Format Details
+Tournament Format & Scale

 - The top two teams from each group, plus the 8 best third-placed teams, will qualify for the Round of 32.

-- Total of 104 matches (compared to 64 in 2022)
+- 104 matches total → the most in World Cup history (compared to 64 in 2022)

 Notable Teams to Watch